woossi0/suite/docs/usermanual/source/apps/clientsdkintro/basic/index.rst

    * - Option
      - Description
    * - ``proxy``
      - Sets the proxy to use in order to bypass the Same Origin Policy when accessing remote resources through JavaScript.
-Only needed when external resources (e.g. from outside the OpenGeo Suite instance that your app lives in) are used.
+Only needed when external resources (as in, from outside the OpenGeo Suite instance that your app lives in) are used.
 Will be set as ``OpenLayers.ProxyHost``.
    * - ``portalItems``
      - The items to add to the portal, in addition to the map panel that the viewer will create automatically.
    * - ``portalConfig``